 A clinical research trial is a study conducted to evaluate the safety and effectiveness of new medications, treatments, or medical devices.
 The focus of clinical research is to improve knowledge of diseases in order to provide better patient care.
 Additionally, all studies must be approved before they can begin.

-The goal of the study must be to increasing medical knowledge.
-It must be carried out by competent persons who take all necessary precautions in order to protect those who lend themselves to research.
+The goal of the study must be to increase medical knowledge.
+It must be carried out by competent persons who take all necessary precautions in order to protect those who volunteer for research.
 Studies must obtain approvals regularly and take all needed legal and ethical steps.
 Consent of the persons involved in the research study must be collected.

 Clinical trial results are used to inform healthcare providers, policymakers, and regulatory agencies about the safety and effectiveness of new treatments.